ImaterialC/GakuMas-TL/README.md

 <br>
 </h2>

-# English Patch for Gakuen Idolmaster (DMM Translation Patch)
+# English Patch for Gakuen Idolmaster (DMM Version)

 ## Overview
 This reposition is a fusion of two framework: